Alan72104/Alan72104/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-A calculator in C# using osu!framework
+Random scripts using Autoit, and random osu!framework projects
 - 🌱 I’m currently learning ...
 Autoit, C# and osu!framework
 - 🤠 I want to make ...
 An osu! client from competely scratch in C#, because it's a great game
 <!--